 1. Insert probe into food.

-Insert at least $\frac{1}{3}$ of the Temperature Probe into the food.
+Insert at least 1⁄2 of the Temperature

+Probe into the food.
 (See page 33.)

-2. Place food in oven and plug probe into socket on oven wall.

-Make sure the probe does not touch any part of the oven interior.
+Place food in oven and plug probe into socket on oven wall.
+Make sure the probe does not touch any part of the oven interior - including the rack.